Love You Inside Out: Achievements

 "Love You Inside Out" was a milestone single for the Bee Gees, earning them a permanent place in rock history when it reached number one on the US Billboard charts.
 It was the group's ninth number one single in the US (tenth if you include "Lonely Days", which reached number one on the Cashbox charts in 1971), more number-one singles than any other 1970s’ artist.
 It was also The Bee Gees’ sixth consecutive number-one single in a single year; the only other group to achieve this was The Beatles.
 Moreover, it was the third consecutive number-one single from Spirits Having Flown, which followed three consecutive number-one singles from their previous album Saturday Night Fever.
 At that point, no other artist had ever had three consecutive number-one singles from two successive albums.
 It also placed them fourth among all artists with number one singles (9) and fourth in total weeks (27) at number one.

 The song debuted at #28 in the United Kingdom.

 Reception

-Billboard called it a "disco flavored hook laden lune that is paced by its patented falsetto and harmonies ."
+Billboard called it a "disco flavored hook laden tune that is paced by its patented falsetto and harmonies ."
 Billboard picked "Love You Inside Out" as one of the best cuts on Spirits Having Flown.
 Cash Box called it a "finely arranged and performed love song."
 Record World said it "has light disco overtones and [the Bee Gees'] high vocal harmonies."

 Smash Hits called it a, "mellow, mid-tempo jog, which is typically well-produced and typically shrill in the vocal department.
 I have to admit, I think it's dull.
 Not bad, just dull.